EvgeniiSkrebtcov/btp-genai-starter-kit/scripts/step03_explore_examples/05_multi_modal_rag/README.md

 # Example: Multi Modal RAG

-The following examples shows how to extract text, tables and images (diagrams) from a given PDF file.
+The following examples shows how to create a RAG system that uses complex PDF documnet (multicolumn text, tables, images) for grounding LLM responses.
+As an axample document we uses the following file:

 ## Prerequisites